encolajs/encolajs-enforma/docs/core-concepts/architecture-overview.md

 - **Mixed rendering** - Combining all approaches for flexibility

 This architecture gives you the freedom to choose the approach that best fits your application's needs.

+## Transformation System

+Enforma includes a powerful transformation system that allows you to modify form elements at runtime:

+1. **Schema Transformers** - Modify the form schema before it's rendered
+2. **Context Transformers** - Adjust the form context that's available to expressions and components
+3. **Form Config Transformers** - Customize form configuration at runtime
+4. **Field Props Transformers** - Adjust field properties during rendering

+These transformers follow a pipeline pattern where each transformer receives input, modifies it, and passes the result to the next transformer.
+This system enables dynamic form behavior without complex component logic.

+Learn more in the [Transformers guide](/extensibility/using-transformers).